 When you initially get on to the property ladder, flats may be an easier “first purchase”.
 But as your portfolio builds, you’re going to want to protect it by ensuring that you have a good spread of various property types.

-The ultimate aim of any property investor who wants long-term security should be a portfolio with a mixture of flats, houses, Houses in Multiple Occupation (HMOs) etc. They should be spread across different areas in the country, and even different countries!
+The ultimate aim of any property investor who wants long-term security should be a portfolio boasting a combination of flats, houses, Houses in Multiple Occupation (HMOs) etc. These properties should be spread across different areas in the country — even different countries!

 If you follow these points, you’ll be well on your way to protecting your portfolio for the long-term.